Olori-Ebi/user_mgt/README.md

 ```bash
     npm run test
 ```
+-  Test was ran on just before the application starts

 ## Seeding The Database
 - Migrations are ran on the database just before the application starts.
 Two admin users and two regular users have been seeded for your testing

+## Rate Limiting
+- Done using @nestjs/throttler where I configured each client to only make up to 2 requests every 10 seconds.

 ## API Documentation
 ```bash